 Want to get into green tea but don’t know where to begin?
-Use my simple starter guide to learn how best to brew, the five green teas you should know, and more.
+Use my simple starter guide to learn how to brew, the five green teas you should know, and more.

 Green tea, black tea, oolong tea, and white tea all come from one plant called the camellia sinensis.